Difference between Multilevel Queue (MLQ) and Multi Level Feedback Queue (MLFQ) CPU scheduling algorithms

 - A First Come First Serve queue, say Q3.

-Now, when process enters Q1 it is allowed to execute and if it not completes in 8 milliseconds it is shifted to Q2 and receives 16 milliseconds.
-Again it is preempted to Q3 if it not completes in 16 seconds.
-In this manner scheduling is carried on in this scheme.
+Now, when the process enters Q1 it is allowed to execute and if it does not complete in 8 milliseconds it is shifted to Q2 and receives 16 milliseconds.
+Again it is preempted to Q3 if it does not complete in 16 seconds.
+In this manner, scheduling is carried on in this scheme.